 If the dog has the floppy ears of the Beagle, then more attention to ear hygiene may be required, especially if they enjoy swimming.
-Using a gentle and safe ear cleanser to wipe away any residue around the ear surface can help to minimise any build up of yeasty bacteria, which can lead to ear infections.
-Never be tempted to put a q-tip into the ear canal.
+Using a gentle and safe ear cleanser to wipe away any residue around the ear surface can help to minimize any build up of yeasty bacteria, which can lead to ear infections.
+Never be tempted to put a Q-tip into the ear canal.
 Not only can this push the debris further into the ear, but there is also a risk of perforating the eardrum.

 Beagles and Corgis are genetically predisposed to different health conditions.
 Of course, whether the dog would be likely to develop these conditions will depend on the health of the parents, their lineage and the luck of the genetic lottery too.